LauraBertola/Tutorials/WGS_low_depth/FastQC_Trimming_Mapping.md

 ## Raw data

-For this tutorial, we'll download some low coverage :lion: data for ten samples to illustrate the steps of quality control, trimming and mapping.
+For this tutorial, we'll download some low coverage 🦁 data for ten samples to illustrate the steps of quality control, trimming and mapping.
 While [ENA](https://www.ebi.ac.uk/ena/browser/home) allows using `wget` to download data (see and example [here](https://github.com/LauraBertola/Tutorials/blob/main/ConGen_2025_SouthAfrica/Session_19_Nov.md)), for [NCBI](https://www.ncbi.nlm.nih.gov/) you need to use their tool sra-tools or parallel-fastq-dump.
 I've prepared an environment with an installation of parallel-fastq-dump, so we'll use that here.
 Activate the environment first:
 ```
 $conda activate parallel-fastq-dump
 ```